 In case it’s the first, we recommend having a manual plugin cleanse.
-In case it’s the latter, then the best choice of action is installing the Query Monitor plugin and looking for slow plugins.
+In case it’s the latter, then the best choice of action is to install the Query Monitor plugin and look for slow plugins.

 Solving your WordPress issues isn’t always that hard.
 But sometimes, Googling something just won’t be enough.
 This is where you need a professional to step in and take a look at what’s going on behind the surface of your website.